Qualitative data tells you the why behind your customers’ behavior. Quantitative data shows you how, where, and what.

 Audience Analysis: This shows where your users come from, what devices they use, and what browsers they choose.

-Now that you have data which has the potential to provide insights, you may be feeling overwhelmed on how to make sense of it all.
+Now that you have data that has the potential to provide insights, you may be feeling overwhelmed on how to make sense of it all.

 In the next section, we’ll help you understand how to make sense of this data.
 Read about interpreting quantitative data.